ShonWaghchoure/Energy-Project/README.md

-# P2P Energy Trading System with Dynamic Reputation Logic
+# VoltTrust: P2P Energy Trading System with Dynamic Reputation Logic

 A decentralized Peer-to-Peer (P2P) energy trading market prototype built on the Ethereum blockchain.
 This project implements a **Reputation-Weighted** framework to ensure trust and reliability in local microgrid energy exchanges.